Basic Facts

 9The construction activities are going to disrupt my business activities and income.
 How will this be addressed?

 We will ensure minimal disruption to the business activities along the LRT3 construction area by ensuring all work package contractors comply with all stipulated environmental, safety and health laws and regulations.
-Concerned parties are welcomed to contact us at lrt3.enquiries@mrcb.com.

 10LRT3 is the first railway project in Malaysia to deploy the U-trough technology.
 How can we be assured of our safety during the delivery and installation of the U-trough spans?